d-saikumar/NeuralStyleTransfer/README.md

 <img src="images/Overview.JPG?raw=true" />

 This repository contains a Python script for performing Neural Style Transfer using TensorFlow.
-The script employs the VGG19 model and the Streamlit library to create a straightforward web application for applying artistic styles to images.
+The script employs the VGG19 model for extracting features and then applies artistic styles to images.

 ## Overview